Different Types of Air Conditioners: Choosing the Best AC for Your Home

 Let’s dig in deep & go through the types of air conditioners available in the market so that you can make a qualified decision about your next air conditioning system.

-There are six main types of air conditioning equipments out there in the market.
+There are eight main types of air conditioning equipment out there in the market.
 Each type of air conditioner is designed for a certain space & fulfills a certain purpose.
 The different AC types are as follows:

 - Central Air Conditioner